alam-shahul/popari/docs/source/intro.md

-SpiceMixPlus is a versatile framework for joint analysis and investigation of complex spatial transcriptomics datasets.
+Popari is a versatile framework for joint analysis and investigation of complex spatial transcriptomics datasets.